CNK2100/SCION-SBOM-DEV/README.md

 groups
 ```
 Close the terminal and open it again
-Groups  // verify if your username is in docker or restart your computer to take effect.
+##verify if your username is in docker or restart your computer to take effect.
 If not add again below commands

 ```
-sudo usermod -aG docker #YourUsername newgrp docker groups
+sudo usermod -aG docker YourUsername newgrp docker groups
 ```
 Running initial docker instance
 ```
 sudo systemctl status docker
-docker run hello-world     ## wait for docker to download the hello prg
+##wait for docker to download the hello prg
+docker run hello-world
 ```

 ### Installation of Bazel